 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-Thus, an item may be classified as Level 3 even though there may be some significant inputs that are readily observable.
+Thus, an item may be classified as Level 3 even though some significant inputs that are readily observable.